 In compliance with Governor Newsom's Executive Order N-42-20, the District has temporarily suspended the levy of all late charges and fees, and has placed a moratorium on all service disconnections for residential and business customers.
 The District continues to work with its customers in managing their accounts, arranging payment extensions, or scheduling alternative payment arrangements.
 Since the executive order went into effect, the District has seen an increase in the amount and number of past due accounts, but the overall financial impact has remained relatively minor.
-As of June 30, 2020, the balance for accounts more than 60 days past due was \$72,606, or .04% of the total receivable balance.
+As of June 30, 2021, the balance for accounts more than 60 days past due was \$160,813, or 0.7% of the total receivable balance.

 The COVID-19 Pandemic has had a profound impact on the national, state, and local economy.
 Recent progress with vaccines and treatment have lifted expectations, but managing the pandemic is expected to impose strains in the near term.
 Many economists believe the California economy, and in particular, Los Angeles County will underperform in the next year.
 According to the U.S. Bureau of Labor Statistics, the unemployment rate for Los Angeles County was 4.5% as of February 2020.
-As a result of the pandemic, and the resulting economic shutdown, unemployment surged to 20.8% in May 2020, and as of October 2020 was 12.1%.
-For comparison, the state and the national unemployment rate as of October 2020 was 9.3% and 6.9%, respectively.